 The first time a gull-billed tern was found in San Diego County, California, was in 1985.
 Two years later they were nesting in south San Diego Bay (Unitt 2004).
 Since then, the nest colony has steadily increased with an estimated 52 pairs in 2006 (Patton 2006a).
 Gull-billed terns have become a concern to managers of beachnesting birds in the region.
 Gull-billed terns were first documented taking California least terns (presumably chicks) in south San Diego Bay in 1992 (Caffrey 1993).
 Patton (2006a) summarizes recent incidents of gull-billed tern predation on both terns and western snowy plovers.
-He notes roughly 20 to 60 California least terns and 1 to 4 western snowy plover depredations by gull-billed terns and a greater number was suspected.
-Although the documented number of gull-billed tern depredations on western snow plovers is considerably lower than on California least terns, it is difficult to know the full extent of gull-billed tern impacts (Patton 2006b), especially for the plovers whose nests are more dispersed and less easily monitored.
+He notes roughly 20 to 60 California least terns and 1 to 4 western snowy plover depredations by gull-billed tern and a greater number was suspected.
+Although the documented number of gull-billed tern california least terns, it is difficult to know the full extent of gull-billed tern impacts (Patton 2006b), especially for the plovers whose nests are more dispersed and less easily monitored.